TheLartians/TypeScriptXX/README.md

 The C++ project is contained in [source/main.cpp](source/main.cpp) which contains the C++ library and a Lua interface.
 It also defines a simple CLI for generating and printing the declarations and executing a lua script.

-CMake uses [CPM](https://github.com/TheLartians/CPM) and [npm](https://www.npmjs.com) to download and configure all dependencies in the current directory.
+The CMake script uses [CPM](https://github.com/TheLartians/CPM) and [npm](https://www.npmjs.com) to download and configure all dependencies in the current directory.
 After building the C++ code, CMake uses the executable to update the TypeScript [declarations](typescript/cpplib.d.ts) and then transpiles the TypeScript code to Lua with TypeScriptToLua.

-CMake also adds `package.json` and the TypeScript sources to the dependency to automatically re-invoke TypeScriptToLua on changes.
+The script also adds `package.json` and the TypeScript sources to the dependency to automatically re-invoke TypeScriptToLua on changes.
 The TypeScript sources are collected using `GLOB`, so be sure to re-run `cmake` after adding new source files.

 ## Additional commands